 This article explains the steps you can take to initialize new disks in Windows 11.

 You can initialize a new disk that is not formatted.
 When you do, Windows will erase or remove all the data on the disk and prepare it for use.
-Once initialized, you can then format it, and add a drive letter before adding data to the drive.
+Once initialized, you can format it and add a drive letter before adding data to the drive.

-However, if you insert a disk drive that already has data on it, and you don’t see it in File Explorer, you should not initialize or format it.
-Troubleshoot the disk drive to make sure you don’t lose your data on it.
+However, if you insert a disk drive with data on it and don’t see it in File Explorer, you should not initialize or format it.
+Instead, troubleshoot the disk drive to ensure you don’t lose your data.

 Below is how to initialize a new disk drive in Windows 11.